goauthentik/authentik/website/docs/installation/docker-compose.md

 ## Email configuration (optional, but recommended)

 It is also recommended to configure global email credentials.
-These are used by authentik to notify you about alerts, configuration issues.
+These are used by authentik to notify you about alerts and configuration issues.
 They can also be used by [Email stages](flow/stages/email/index.md) to send verification/recovery emails.

 Append this block to your `.env` file